-A cough that doesn’t go away or worsens into a chronic “smoker’s cough” is one of the most common symptoms of lung cancer.
+Your body induces itself to cough in order to protect any particles from entering your airways and the lungs.
+A cough that doesn’t go away or worsens into a chronic cough, is one of the most common symptoms of lung cancer.
 If you are coughing up blood or rust-colored spit/phlegm, see your doctor immediately.

 Shortness of breath could also be a sign of lung cancer.
 If a lung cancer tumor is blocking a major airway, it could cause shortness of breath.
 Sometimes fluid in the lungs can make breathing difficult and this could also be a sign of lung cancer.
 See your doctor if you have shortness of breath that concerns you.

 Has your voice changed?
 Does it sound raspy?
 Are you hoarse?
 Has anyone pointed out that your voice sounds high-pitched?
+Vocal cords create sound by vibrating open and closed, but lung cancer can affect the nerve that triggers this movement.
 These changes in your voice could indicate lung cancer.
+But hoarseness or any changes in your voice are also commonly associated with many other conditions, such as laryngitis.
 You should make an appointment with your doctor to have any changes in your voice checked out.

-Chronic bronchitis or pneumonia that doesn’t go away or that keeps coming back could be a sign of lung cancer.
+Chronic bronchitis, pneumonia, or emphysema that doesn’t go away or that keeps coming back could be a sign of lung cancer, and according to studies, the conditions may be highly related.
 If you have symptoms of bronchitis or pneumonia, such as a cough, shortness of breath, slight fever and chills and chest discomfort, see your doctor for treatment as soon as possible.

-If you have pain in your chest, it could be an indicator of lung cancer.
-This is especially true if the chest pain often is worse when you breathe deeply, cough or laugh.
+If you have pain in your chest, it could indicate that there are blockages in your lungs, such as tumors, enlarged lymph nodes, or fluid buildup.
+Take note if the chest pain often is worse when you breathe deeply, cough or laugh.
+Pay attention to whether the pain is sharp, dull, constant or intermittent.
 See your doctor if you have chest pain that gets worse when breathing deeply, coughing or laughing.

 Have you lost weight for no reason?
 One of the first signs of cancer, including lung cancer, is unexplained weight loss.
+This may be due to cancer cells diverting energy from food away from normal metabolic processes and toward their own unchecked cell growth.
 If you have lost 10 pounds or more and you haven’t been trying, see your doctor immediately.